 - $40 per hour or any part of an hour will be pro-rated for professional staff time,

-- $85 per hour or any part of an hour will be pro-rated for computer run time or database processing related to the retrieval of data,
+- $85 per hour or any pat of an hour with be pro-rated for computer run time,

 - $0.50 per page for copies,